 What is Electric Sub Meter?

-An electric sub-meter or generally known as power monitor or subsidiary meter is an electric meter that checks the electricity usage on your private installations other than the revenue meter, although the consumption records of both- the revenue meter and the electric sub meter are recorded in the revenue meter only.
+An electric sub meter or generally known as power monitor or subsidiary meter is an electric meter box that checks the electricity usage on your private installations other than the revenue meter, although the consumption records of both- the revenue meter and the electric sub meter are recorded in the revenue meter only.

 WHAT ARE ITS USES?

-The sub-meter used for utility monitoring has proven to be helpful for landlords, property management firms, or multi-tenant property owners.
+The sub-meter used for utility monitoring has proven to be helpful for landlords, property management firms, or multi-tenant property owners and its secure meter.
 The foremost of its uses are:

-- A power monitor can be installed to supply electricity, water, or gas with billing recorded as per personal consumption if exceeds the limit of the revenue meter.
+A power meter box can be installed to supply electricity, water, or gas with billing recorded as per personal consumption if exceeds the limit of the revenue meter.

 PREREQUISITES OF INSTALLING A SUB- METERING SYSTEM:

-- A sub-metering set up should cater to the need to minimize the energy expenses and check on it’s over-usage.
+A electricity meter set up should cater to the need to minimize the energy expenses and check on it’s over-usage.
 Hence, it is a prerequisite to collect sufficient data regarding the energy consumption of the entire complex, be it residential or industrial.
-The readings, or as technically called “scooping”, will help you pick the best suited sub-metering system that will be compatible with your energy needs.
+The readings, or as technically called “scooping”, will help you pick the best electric meter box that will be compatible with your energy needs.